lorepap/mutant2/README.md

 # Linux Kernel Patch Installation Guide

 ## Overview
-This guide provides steps to install and apply a patch to the Linux kernel (version 5.4.231) and how to revert it if necessary.
+This guide provides steps to install and apply a patch to the Linux kernel (version 5.4.231) that includes Mutant kernel modifications.
 The system has been tested on Ubuntu 20.04.

 ## Prerequisites
 - Ubuntu 20.04 or similar Linux distribution